 Image credit: @kommune_82soho via Instagram

 Adding to the list of things to do at Orchard Road is 82 Social House, or 82SoHo, a chill hangout spot with board games, an arcade and a restro-bar.
-And of course, karaoke rooms with rates from $16/room per hour for 2 or $12/room if you walk in before 2pm.
+And of course, karaoke rooms with rates from $16/pax for a 2-hour session for 2 guests, or $12 per hour if you walk in before 2pm.

 The place has an extensive range of Korean songs to channel your inner Blackpink or BTS.
-Playstation 5 games are also available in the same private rooms as an alternative activity.
+PlayStation 5 and Switch 2 games, as well as old-school board games, are also available in the same private rooms as an alternative activity.

-Rates: From $16/room per hour for a Kosy Room for 2 pax
+Rates: From $16/pax for 2 hours in a Kosy Room for 2 pax

 Image credit: 7th Heaven KTV & Cafe